laradumps/laradumps/CONTRIBUTING.md

 3. **Code and check your work**

-Write your code and, when you are done, run the CS Fix:
+Write your code and, when you are done, run the following checks:

+Run the CS Fix:

 ```Shell
 composer fix